 Data compiled by Automotive Fleet suggests that more than 20% of all fleet vehicles are involved in accidents every year—and the majority of these accidents are related to preventable driver behaviors.
 Preventable accidents cost U.S. employers billions of dollars in direct and indirect costs annually.

 Given this reality, the business case for implementing a driver safety program to reduce accident rates is clear.
-However, many employers find it difficult to change entrenched driving habits and struggle to establish and implement effective driver safety programs that result in significant savings.
+However, many employers find it difficult to change entrenched driving habits and struggle to establish and implement an effective driver safety solution that result in significant savings.

 One of the root problems is that most organizations simply don’t know how to go about implementing an effective driver safety program.
-Ad-hoc efforts such as sending out a memo about driver safety policies or rehashing basic training techniques are unlikely to have a significant impact on established driving habits.
+Ad-hoc efforts such as sending out a memo about driver safety policies or rehashing basic training techniques are unlikely to have a significant impact on fleet driver behavior.

 Even with a basic vehicle monitoring system in place, an organization may not have all the tools it needs to drive significant improvements in safety and financial performance.
 Merely knowing vehicles’ locations isn’t enough—managers need detailed insight into driver behavior patterns to identify unsafe habits and take appropriate corrective actions.

-An effective driver safety program requires top-to-bottom alignment on safety objectives and the technological capability to monitor driver behavior, together with real-time analysis, feedback, and coaching.
+An effective driver safety solution requires top-to-bottom alignment on safety objectives and the technological capability to monitor driver behavior, together with real-time analysis, feedback, and coaching.

-This article analyzes the key steps organizations need to take to implement an effective driver safety program, in order to initiate a broader cultural shift that makes driver safety a priority at every level of the organization.
+This article analyzes the key steps organizations need to take to implement an effective driver safety solution, in order to initiate a broader cultural shift that makes fleet driver safety a priority at every level of the organization.

 Choosing the Right Technology

-Fleet managers need more than a basic vehicle tracking system—they need a comprehensive set of tools to monitor driver behavior and provide rapid feedback and coaching.
+Fleet managers need more than a basic GPS tracking system—they need a comprehensive set of tools to monitor driver behavior and provide rapid feedback and coaching.

-Here are four essential features of an effective solution:
+Here are four essential features of an effective fleet management solution: